. Diet, exercise and lifestyle are three keys to how you can manage arthritis

 .
 Limit salt, sugar and processed food and incorporate fish and vegetables

 Arthritis is commonly referred to as pain, discomfort or dysfunction in the joints.
 It’s often seen in seniors because of a lifetime of wear and tear but can occasionally be seen in younger people as well.
-The first thing to note is that like a lot of ailments it’s sometimes outside of our control.
-We can’t always prevent them from taking hold due to a variety of hereditary and genetic factors.
+The first thing to note is that like a lot of ailments it’s sometimes out of your control.
+You may not be able to prevent it from taking hold due to a variety of hereditary and genetic factors.

 But by committing to a regular exercise plan you can strengthen the area around the joints which lessens the potential for inflammation down the road.
-It should be said that exercise doesn’t have to be taxing or time consuming – it has to be consistent and regular – a couple of times a week so your body can adapt and naturally get stronger over time.
+It should be said that exercise doesn’t have to be taxing or time consuming – it has to be consistent and regular – a couple of times a week so your body can adapt and get stronger over time.

-‘We believe that an ideal meal can include raw or moderately cooked vegetables with addition of spices like turmeric and ginger, seasonal fruits, probiotic yogurt.’
-They go on to say that these ‘are good sources of natural antioxidants and deliver anti-inflammatory effects.’
+‘We believe that an ideal meal can include raw or moderately cooked vegetables with addition of spices like turmeric and ginger, seasonal fruits and probiotic yogurt’.
+These are ‘good sources of natural antioxidants and deliver anti-inflammatory effects.’
 It goes on to say that it’s best to avoid processed food and high salt.